ohmstance/MMLS-Attendance-Scraper/README.md

 ### Addendum
 https://github.com/ToraNova/sleep-in
 It appears I am not the first.
 ToraNova created an aptly named 'sleep-in' back in the end of 2018 probably as an assignment.
-Well, until now, this weakness still isn't fixed.
-His' is written in Java and differs to mine in that the software bruteforces sign-ins through attendance links one-by-one in a specified range of timetable_id.
-Though, it's slow as it's not multithreaded.
+Well, until now, this vulnerability still isn't fixed.
+His' is written in Java and differs to mine in that the software bruteforces sign-ins through attendance links in range of timetable_id.
+However, it's slow as it's singlethreaded.